BrowserWorks/Waterfox/toolkit/components/telemetry/docs/environment.rst

           loadPath: <string>, // where the engine line is located; missing if no default
           submissionURL: <string> // missing if no default or for user-installed engines },
-        searchCohort: <string>, // optional, contains an identifier for any active search A/B experiments
         e10sEnabled: <bool>, // whether e10s is on, i.e. browser tabs open by default in a different process
         telemetryEnabled: <bool>, // false on failure
         isInOptoutSample: <bool>, // whether this client is part of the opt-out sample